Understanding oscillating features of the timelike nucleon electromagnetic form factors within the extending vector meson dominance model: NUMERICAL RESULTS

 Now we turn to the ratio of the total cross sections of $e^+ e^- \to p\bar{p}$ and $e^+ e^- \to n\bar{n}$ reactions.
 Until a few years ago, there had been some pioneering experimental efforts dedicated to the $e^+ e^- \to n\bar{n}$ reaction by the FENICE experiment~\cite{Antonelli:1998fv}.
-Even though the experimental data have large errors, and it is found that the total cross section of $e^+ e^- \to n\bar{n}$ reaction is twice as large as the one of $e^+ e^- \to p\bar{p}$ reaction, which is quite difficult to understand, since most theoretical predictions are opposite.
+Even though the experimental data have large errors, and it is found that the total cross section of $e^+ e^- \to n\bar{n}$ reaction is twice as large as the one of $e^+ e^- \to p\bar{p}$ reaction, which is quite difficult to be understood, since most theoretical predictions are opposite.
+For example, the ratio of $R = \sigma_{e^+e^- \to p \bar{p}}/\sigma_{e^+ e^- \to n \bar{n}}$ is $7/3$ predicted by the SU(6) symmetric nucleon wave function~\cite{Farrar:1975yb} and it is the naive $e^2_u/e^2_d = 4$ from the quark charge ratio in the constituent quark model~\cite{Chernyak:1984bm}.

 Very recently, the BESIII Collaboration has published a new precise measurement of the total cross sections of $e^+ e^- \to n\bar{n}$ reaction~\cite{BESIII:2021tbq}, and it is found that the ratio $R=\sigma_{e^+ e^- \to p \bar{p}}/\sigma_{e^+e^- \to n \bar{n}}$ is larger than 1 at all the measured energies, which is contrast to the results obtained by the FENICE experiment.
 The new results of BESIII Collaboration indicates that the photon-proton coupling is stronger than the corresponding photon-neutron coupling.
-The SND Collaboration also measured the total cross sections of $e^+ e^- \to n\bar{n}$ reaction with 2123 selected $n\bar{n}$ events for 14 energy points~\cite{SND:2022wdb} and their experimental results are consistent with the results of BESIII Collaboration.
+The SND Collaboration also measured the total cross sections of $e^+ e^- \to n\bar{n}$ reaction for 14 energy points~\cite{SND:2022wdb} and their experimental results are consistent with the results of BESIII Collaboration.

-Our theoretical results are shown in Fig.~\ref{fig:TCSratio} by blue curve with error bands obtained from the uncertainties of the fitted parameters.
+Our theoretical results of the ratio $R$ are shown in Fig.~\ref{fig:TCSratio} by blue curve with error bands obtained from the uncertainties of the fitted parameters.
 The experimental data taken from BESIII and FENICE are also shown.
 Again, we can describe quite well the new experimental data by BESIII Collaboration~\cite{BESIII:2021tbq}.

+Moreover, we also calculated the relative phase $\Delta \Phi$ between $G_E$ and $G_M$ of the nucleon.
+The relative phase $\Delta\Phi$ is related to the spin polarization of baryons in the $e^+e^- \to B\bar{B}$ reaction~\cite{Faldt:2017kgy,BESIII:2020fqg,BESIII:2021cvv}.
+Here, we can write